Rosendale, New York: History

-The following is a description of the town circa 1870:
+Hamilton Child of Syracuse, New York published a "Gazetteer and Business Directory of Ulster County, N. Y." in 1872 that described the town.

 St. Peter's Roman Catholic Church

 In the mid 1800s priests from St. Peter's in Poughkeepsie served missions in Saugerties and Rondout.
 In 1840 Rev. John N. Smith, pastor in Poughkeepsie, extended his care to Rosendale.
 In 1842, his successor, Rev. Myles Maxwell celebrated Mass in Petrie's cooper shop.
 That same year Maxwell was named the first resident pastor of St. Mary's in Rondout, and Rosendale became a mission served out of Rondout.

 St. Peter's Roman Catholic Church was organized by Father Thomas Martin O.P., pastor of St. Mary's in Rondout.
 Services were held in the home of Walter Delmar.
 In August 1850 the first Mass was celebrated in the new church.
 St. Peter's remained a mission of St. Mary's until 1855 when Rev. Edward Lynch, assistant at St. Mary's, was named pastor of the new parish of St. Peter's, Rosendale.
 In 1874 Rev. Martin O'Flaherty became pastor.
 Given the ever-increasing Catholic population, attracted by the opportunity of employment in the cement quarries, plus the Delaware & Hudson Canal, a new, larger church building, designed by Arthur Crooks, was built.
 The first Mass in the new church was celebrated on Christmas Day 1876.

 In 1881 pastor John J. Gleason built a parish school and convent.
 The school was staffed by the Sister of Charity.
 Upon Gleason's death in 1894, he left a bequest of $500 to Kingston hospital.
 A mission was established in Whiteport.
 In 1897, Rev. P. Maughan, a Civil War veteran, became pastor and built the parish hall.